-Q: Can you think of a metric d on a set X that induces the indiscrete topology on X?
+Q: Can you think of a metric d on some set X which induces the indiscrete topology on X?
 Ans: If X has only one element, then this is possible.
 How?
 If X has two or more elements, then this is impossible (proved in HW).